canonical/mir/doc/mainpage.md

 The Mir project is hosted on Launchpad: https://launchpad.net/mir

-Currently, the Mir code activity is currently performed on a development branch: lp:~mir-team/mir/development-branch
+Currently, the Mir code activity is performed on a development branch: lp:~mir-team/mir/development-branch

 Approximately fortnightly, this development branch is promoted to the branch